 Training and mentorships can provide you with the platform to develop these skills while expanding the organisation with covering skills gaps in order to meet its goals for the years ahead.
 That being said, you should not simply upskill yourself whichever area your employers determine without considering your personal career goals.
 Instead, ask yourself what you want before getting into the discussion and find an equal ground so both sides can benefit from it and develop your desired career path.

 Flexible work can be in the form of working hours, working from home or even job sharing.
 Having a balanced work life is important for employees and not all workplaces could afford such flexibility.
 But if you can propose this to your employer, you can gain a valuable work benefit instead of a salary increase.

 Request for additional days off

 Having an extra couple of days off annually can be a great reward for you.
-Not all employers would agree to it as some company have strict rules in regards to how much annual leave they will offer and they won’t change it.
+Not all employers would agree to it as some companies have strict rules in regards to how much annual leave they will offer and they won’t change it.
 Consider conducting your own research on how much annual leave are offered in other companies.
 Your employer may even grant you additional days off if they are aware that their competitors are offering more paid vacation compared to them.

 Manage more responsibilities to raise your salary

 Most employers are more inclined to reward employees based on performance and that includes promotions.
-If your employers reward employees base on performance, you will need to ensure that you highlight how your work performance has grown so far.
-Never assume your employers are aware of everything that you were been doing.
+If your employers reward employees based on performance, you will need to ensure that you highlight how your work performance has grown so far.
+Never assume your employers are aware of everything that you were doing.
 Start by listing down your responsibilities and emphasise on how your contribution has led to producing positive results.